Design Technology Teacher

 At a Glance

-• Tasks: Teach engaging Design & Technology lessons and prepare students for assessments.
+• Tasks: Teach Design & Technology to secondary students, focusing on creativity and hands-on learning.

-• Company: Join a forward-thinking secondary school in Hertfordshire dedicated to innovation.
+• Company: Join a forward-thinking secondary school in Hertfordshire dedicated to innovation and student success.

 • Benefits: Enjoy a supportive environment with opportunities for professional development and a £100 referral voucher.

-• Why this job: Make a real impact on students' creativity and problem-solving skills in a collaborative culture.
+• Why this job: Make a real impact on students' lives while fostering a culture of respect and curiosity.

-• Qualifications: Must have Qualified Teacher Status and experience teaching DT at KS3; KS4 experience preferred.
+• Qualifications: Must have Qualified Teacher Status and experience teaching DT at KS3; KS4 and KS5 experience is a plus.

 • Other info: Commitment to safeguarding and promoting student wellbeing is essential.